DaoCloud/DaoCloud-docs/docs/en/docs/community/cloudtty.md

 cloudtty is applicable to the following cases:

-1. Many enterprises use a cloud platform to manage Kubernetes, but due to security reasons, you cannot use SSH to connect the node host to execute `kubectl` commands.
+1. Many enterprises use a cloud platform to manage Kubernetes, but due to security reasons, you cannot use SSH to connect the node host to run `kubectl` commands.
    In this case, you may require a cloud shell capability.

 2. A running container on Kubernetes can be "entered" (via `Kubectl exec`) on a browser web page.